-Alcohol allowed: dry wines, and pure distilled spirits (gin, vodka, whiskey, etc.), and those mixed with plain carbonated water, including seltzer, tomato juice or V-8.
+You may include these kinds of alcohol: dry wines, and pure distilled spirits (gin, vodka, whiskey, etc.), and those mixed with plain carbonated water, including seltzer, tomato juice, or V-8.

-Alcohol not allowed: Sweet wines, all beer, Champaign, alcohol containing sugar (rum, liqueurs, etc.), and those mixed with sweet ingredients such as tonic, soda or other sugary liquids.
+Avoid these kinds of alcohol: Sweet wines, all beer, hard cider, Champagne, alcohol containing sugar (rum, liqueurs, etc.), and those mixed with sweet ingredients such as tonic, soda or other sugary liquids.
 If in doubt, avoid it.

-For some meal ideas during the Two Week Test, click here.
+Click here for some meal ideas to use during the Two Week Test.

 Re-evaluate your original list of complaints after the Two-Week Test.
 Is your energy better?
 Are you sleeping better?
-Feeling less depressed?
-If you feel better now than you did two weeks ago, or if you lost weight, you probably have some degree of CI, and you’re unable to eat as much carbohydrate as you did before the test.
-Some people who have a high degree of CI will feel dramatically better than they did before the test, especially if there was a large weight loss.
-Some people say they feel like a new person after taking this test.
-Others say after a few days of the test, they feel young again.
+Are you feeling less depressed?
+If you answered “yes” to any of those questions or you lost body fat, you probably have CI to some extent.
+People who have a high degree of CI may feel dramatically better than they did before the test, especially if there was a large weight loss.

-If your blood pressure has been high, and especially if you are on medication, ask your health-care professional to check it several times during the test, and especially right after the test.
-Sometimes blood pressure drops significantly and your medication may need to be adjusted, or eliminated, which should only be done by your health-care professional.
-For many people, as insulin levels are reduced to normal, high blood pressure lowers too.
+If you are on medication for high blood pressure, ask your health-care professional to check it several times during the test—and especially right after.
+Sometimes, blood pressure drops significantly and your medication may need to be adjusted or eliminated, which should only be done by your health-care professional.
+As insulin levels fall to normal, high blood pressure typically falls as well.

-- Begin adding single-serving amounts of natural, unprocessed carbohydrates at every other meal or snack.
-This may be plain yogurt sweetened with a little honey for breakfast, or an apple after lunch or dinner
+- Add single-serving amounts of natural, unprocessed carbohydrates in every other meal or snack.
+This may be plain yogurt sweetened with a little honey for breakfast, or an apple after lunch or dinner.

-- Other suggestions include brown rice, sweet potatoes, yams, lentils and beans
+- You can also include brown rice, sweet potatoes, yams, lentils and beans.

-Most bread, crackers, cereals and other grains are processed and should be avoided — even those stating “whole grain” or “100 percent whole wheat.”
-Read the ingredients carefully.
-If you can find real-food whole grain products, they can be used.
-These include sprouted breads, whole oats (they take 30 to 45 minutes to cook) and other dense products made with just ground wheat, rye or other grains.
-If in doubt, avoid them during this one- to two-week period.
+Most bread, crackers, cereals and other grains are processed and should be avoided.
+Even those labeled “whole grain” or “100 percent whole wheat” are typically processed in some fashion.
+Read ingredient lists carefully.
+Use real-food whole grain products, if you can find them.
+These include sprouted breads, whole oats (which take 30 to 45 minutes to cook), and other dense products made with just ground wheat, rye, or other grains.
+If in doubt, avoid them.

-I want to emphasize again not to add carbohydrates in back-to-back meals or snacks because insulin production is partly influenced by your previous meal.
-With the addition of carbohydrates, be aware of any symptoms you had previously that were eliminated by the test, especially for symptoms that develop immediately after eating, such as intestinal bloating, sleepiness or feelings of depression.
+Since insulin production is partly influenced by your previous meal, don’t add carbohydrates in back-to-back meals or snacks.
+During this period, make a note of any symptoms you had previously that were eliminated by the test.
+In particular, look for symptoms that develop immediately after eating, such as intestinal bloating, sleepiness or feelings of depression.

-Most importantly, if any signs or symptoms that disappeared during or following the Two-Week Test have now returned, you’ve probably exceeded your carbohydrate limit.
-For example, if your hunger or cravings were greatly improved at the end of the test, and now they’ve returned, you probably added too many carbohydrates.
-If you lost eight pounds during the test, and gained back five pounds after adding some carbohydrates for a week or two, you’ve probably eaten too many of them.
-Likewise, if blood pressure rises significantly after it was reduced, it may be due to excess carbohydrate intake.
-If any of these situations occur, reduce the carbohydrates by half, or otherwise, experiment to see which particular foods cause symptoms and which don’t.
+If any signs or symptoms that disappeared during or following the Two-Week Test have now returned, you’ve probably exceeded your carbohydrate limit.
+For example, if you’re getting cravings again, or are gaining weight again, you probably added too many carbohydrates.
+Likewise, if your blood pressure rises significantly after it was reduced, it may be due to excess carbohydrate intake.
+If any of these situations occur, reduce the carbohydrates by half.
+You can also experiment to see which particular foods cause symptoms and which don’t.
 Some people return to the Two Week Test and begin the process again.

 In some cases, people can tolerate simple carbohydrates, such as fresh fruits, plain yogurt and honey, but not complex carbohydrates such as sweet potato, whole grains, beans or other starches.
-This may be due to the difficulty in digesting starches in some people with CI.
-In other situations, some individuals can’t tolerate any wheat products due to a sensitivity or even allergy to gluten (discussed in the next chapter.
-During this post-test period, these dietary factors are often easy to determine.
+(Some people with CI have difficulty digesting starches.)
+During the post-test period, it’s easy to determine whether an individual can’t tolerate any wheat products due to a sensitivity or even allergy to gluten.

 From time to time, you may feel the need to go through a Two-Week Test period again to check yourself, or to quickly get back on track after careless eating such as during the holidays, vacations or periods of stress.